Sterilization of Latinas: Texas

 Low-income minority women were more dependent on sterilization than other groups.
 In a study conducted in El Paso, Texas, groups of women were asked why they would choose sterilization; many of the top reasons included: not wanting any more children, their current age and health, plans of working or attending school or inability to afford another child.

 Indiana

 Indiana passed the first sterilization law in the United States, the 1907 Indiana Eugenics Law.
 It was proposed as a part of the Progressive-era wave in which public health advocacy began coming to light.

 Georgia

 As recent as September 2020, whistleblower complaints were filed concerning "the rate at which hysterectomies are performed on immigrant women under ICE (U.S. Immigration and Customs Enforcement) custody at ICDC".
 The whistleblower complaint also includes reports from many detained women who described "not understanding why they had received a hysterectomy" and even details "miscommunications" that led to patients receiving hysterectomies they may not have needed.

+Sterilization of Women Living With HIV in Latin America

+Forced and coerced sterilization of Latina women is not limited to the United States; it is an internationally recognized human rights violation.
+In Latin America, women living with HIV have reported being pressured or coerced into sterilization by healthcare providers.

+A 2015 study by Kendall and Albert conducted qualitative analysis of reports of how and when healthcare providers pressured women living with HIV in Latin America to be sterilized.
+They also assessed whether social, economic or fertility history characteristics were associated with the pressure to sterilize.
+Researchers found that approximately 23% of the women living with HIV reported experiencing pressure to undergo sterilization after their diagnosis.
+Those who were pregnant while both themselves and their healthcare providers were aware of their HIV status were nearly six times more likely to face coerced or forced sterilization compared to those who were not pregnant with a known diagnosis.
+Participants reported that some healthcare providers suggested an HIV diagnosis limited their ability to make decisions about having children or choosing contraception.
+In some cases, physicians were reported to have provided misleading information about related pregnancy risks or withheld services intended to prevent mother-to-child HIV transmission in order to pressure women into sterilization.
+Reports also indicated that forced sterilizations sometimes occurred during caesarean deliveries.

+The experiences reported by women living with HIV suggest that stigma and discrimination within healthcare settings plays a large role in coercive and forced sterilization.
+These women are particularly vulnerable when accessing maternal health services.